orval-labs/orval/docs/src/pages/reference/integration.md

 Give you the possibility to use orval with a script.

-Orval expose a function which take a path to the orval config in argument.
+Orval expose a function which takes a path to the orval config as an argument.

 ```js
 import orval from 'orval';